 Well-balanced meals will be served three times daily by MSR in the dining hall.
-Breakfast and lunch are open schedule; arrival times are flexible in the given timeframe, but we do ask that troops arrive all together.
-Dinner will be an All-Camp sit-down at 6pm each evening.
+All meals, with the exception of Sunday and Friday dinner, are open schedule; arrival times are flexible in the given timeframes, but we do ask that troops arrive all together.
+Sunday dinner will be an All-Camp sit-down at 6pm.
+Friday dinner will be served at waterfront (weather permitting).
 Specialty menus to accommodate special dietary needs require an added food charge.
-If Scouts bring their own food, they will receive a proportional discount.
+If Scouts bring their own food, they will receive a \$25 discount.

-TABLE WAITERS
+TABLE HOPPERS

-Each troop must have at least two waiters for each meal.
-Waiting should be included in the unit's camp duty roster, and the duty should be rotated.
-During breakfast and lunch, waiters will ensure their designated eating area is cleared after their troop has finished eating.
-For dinner, waiters should arrive at the Dining Hall 10 minutes prior to the meal to set tables for the meal.
-After the meal, they should ensure their eating area is cleared
+Each troop must have at least two hoppers for each meal.
+Hoppers should be included in the unit's camp duty roster, and the duty should be rotated.
+During and after all meals, waiters will ensure their designated eating area is cleared after their troop has finished eating, and will be dismissed by the Dining Hall Steward once everything is clear and cleaned.
+Instructions will be covered in the Sunday evening Leader/SPL meeting.